 - Slowly say over and over to yourself, "Take it easy."

-- Did someone say or do something that made you mad or hurt your feelings?
+- Did someone say or do something that hurt your feelings?

 - Is this a one-time problem or one that keeps happening?